itsgiddd/Horus/README.md

 ## 📋 **About The Project**

-**NOX (Neural Optimization eXchange)** is a cutting-edge desktop application for predicting forex market movements using machine learning.
+**HORUS (Hyperintelligent Omniscient Reconnaissance for Universal Strategies)** is a cutting-edge desktop application for predicting forex market movements using machine learning.
 Built with Electron, React, and Python, **NOX** empowers traders with AI-driven insights and real-time market analysis.

 > ⚠️ **Disclaimer**: This is not financial advice.
 By installing and using this software, you acknowledge and understand the risks involved in forex trading.